 Prospectus and Working Bibliography

 A prospectus is an introduction to your project and a written description of your plan to accomplish it.
+The first mandatory interim milestone asks for a topic description, preliminary outline, or bibliography of primary and secondary sources.
 You are not required to write a prospectus as part of your senior thesis, but doing so can be a very helpful way for you to force yourself to clearly organize your thoughts about the question you want to answer and the evidence you will marshal to do so.
 A prospectus can be a helpful roadmap, even though the path the road will go, once the journey has begun, may change.
 It is a statement of aspirations; what you ultimately accomplish may look different.

 It is critical to realize that figuring out the subject of your thesis is a dynamic process that involves moving back and forth between your own knowledge, interests, and ideas, and the sources of the past.
 The entire process of an independent research project involves this back and forth, which is one of the things that makes it both exciting and daunting.
 In an ideal world, the information in your prospectus would be congruent with an abstract of your project, albeit one differing in verb tense.
 In reality however, the abstract is a pithy summary of your argument, the prospectus is a projection of the path you’ll take to articulate it.
 Often, we don’t truly know our argument until we have finished a draft of the entire work, so while a prospectus looks formally like an abstract, it is likely that the abstract, written after your paper has been completed, will look differently.
 These changes are part of the process and should be expected.